hamish-haggerty/base_rbt/README.md

 ## How to use

-Please see `Experiments` folder (TODO: add this) which gives details on running code e.g. in google Colab.
+Please see `Experiments` which gives details on running code e.g. in google Colab.

 ## References